vincent-l-j/case-study/README.md

 ## Overview and Origin

-* Name of company

-* When was the company incorporated?

-* Who are the founders of the company?

-* How did the idea for the company (or project) come about?

-* How is the company funded?
-How much funding have they received?

 The plan for Celsius Network was drawn up on a coffee shop napkin in 2017 by its founders, Alex Mashinsky and Daniel Leon.
 [^1]
 Celsius CEO, Alex Mashinsky has founded eight startups and several multi-billion-dollar businesses including Arbinet, Transit Wireless and GroundLink.